John Richardson (convict)

-John Matthew Richardson (28 April 1797 – 28 July 1882) was an Australian convict who accompanied several exploring expeditions as botanical collector.
+John Matthew Richardson (28 April 1797 – 28 July 1882) was an Australian convict who accompanied several exploring expeditions as a botanical collector.

 Biography

 Richardson was born in England on 28 April 1797 at Slinfold in Sussex.
 He worked as a nurseryman at Horsham, Sussex, until convicted in March 1816 of larceny and sentenced to seven years' transportation.
 Transported to Australia, he arrived in Sydney in September 1817, and was probably assigned to work in the government gardens there.
 By 1821 he had earned a full pardon, and that year he was sent back to England in charge of a collection of plants and seeds.
 However, in March 1822 he was convicted of house-breaking.
 He was sentenced to death, but this was remitted to transportation for life, and he was once more transported to Australia.
 Arriving at Hobart in November 1822, he was assigned work as a gardener, until the New South Wales colonial botanist Charles Fraser arranged for him to be transferred to Sydney so that he could oversee the government gardens there.

 How Richardson spent the years 1823 to 1826 is not clear.
 Hall (1984) states that he was a member of John Oxley's expeditions of 1823 and 1824; but Short (1990) considers this merely a possibility, despite quoting a statement by Thomas Mitchell asserting that he did, and noting that Richardson provided seed from the Port Macquarie region to an English nursery before 1825.
 It is also possible that Richardson accompanied William Baxter to King George Sound in 1824.